-This Homemade Angel Food Cake recipe is easy to make from scratch and can be served with fruit or on its own.
-It’s sweet, light, and soft like a cloud.
-Every bite melts in your mouth.
+This Angel Food Cake recipe is easy to make from scratch and can be enjoyed plain or with toppings.
+It’s sweet, light, and soft like a cloud where every bite melts in your mouth.
 What might look plain, is exceptional in taste and texture!

 Angel Food Cake is like no other.
 It’s light, airy, slightly sticky, with a fluffy interior, and golden-crackled exterior, and has just the right amount of sweetness.
 It is void of butter, oil, egg yolks, and frosting, and yet delivers amazing flavor.
 Plus, it’s low-fat!
 It’s a cake anomaly.